 If your passenger isn't outside when you arrive, we recommend waiting a minute or two, then giving them a call.
 If your passenger does not answer, wait a little longer until you can mark them as a no-show.
-This option will pop up after 5 minutes on regular and Plus rides, and about a minute and a half on Lyft Line.
+This option will pop up after 5 minutes on standard Lyft and Lyft XL rides, and about a minute and a half on Shared rides.

 The app automatically drops your passenger’s pin in their current location.
 If they move it elsewhere, they get a pop-up notification asking them to confirm it's in the right place.

 Still, some passengers will purposefully place their pin away from their current location — whether to avoid Prime Time, snag a ride outside of a coverage zone, or find a driver who's available — then give you a call and ask to be picked up elsewhere.